cashapp/logquacious/README.md

 ```
 * `npm run build` will generate a `dist` directory containing all the files needed for a web server, including an `index.html` file.

-Configure Logquacious in `config.ts`.
+Configure Logquacious in `config.json`.

 Setting up a web server if you don't already have one:

 * Install Caddy: `curl https://getcaddy.com | bash -s personal`
-* Create a `Caddyfile` to listen on port 2015 with http, also to talk to your ElasticSearch server:
+* Create a `Caddyfile` to listen on port 8080 with http, also to talk to your ElasticSearch server:
 ```
-:2015
+:8080
 proxy /es my-elastic-search-hostname:9200 {
   without /es
 }
 ```
 * Run `caddy` in the same directory as the `Caddyfile`
-* Point your browser at `http://localhost:2015/`.
-The ElasticSearch endpoint should be working at `http://localhost:2015/es/`.
+* Point your browser at `http://localhost:8080/`.
+The ElasticSearch endpoint should be working at `http://localhost:8080/es/`.

 ### Development